Looking for credit help? Check out The Truth About Credit Cards!

 A similar borrower who strategically defaults may experience a credit score hit of 140 to 150 points, plus a foreclosure record on their credit report for as long as seven years.

-Conversely, loan modifications that roll late payments and related penalties into the principal loan amount can actually increase borrowers’ credit scores marginally.
+Conversely, loan modifications that roll late mortgage payments and related penalties into the principal loan amount can actually increase borrowers’ credit scores marginally.

-The Vantage credit score, which is now being used by a small number of banks and lenders, has a range from 501 to 990.
+The Vantage credit score, which is now being used by a small number of banks and mortgage lenders, has a range from 501 to 990.